wprig/wprig/readme.txt

 == Advanced Features ==
 WP Rig gives the developer an out of the box environment with support for modern technologies including ES2015, CSS grid, CSS custom properties (variables), and existing tools like Sass without making any configurations.
 Just write code and WP Rig handles the heavy lifting for you.

-Configuring the behavior of WP Rig is done by editing `./dev/config/themeConfig.js`.
-Here the developer can set the theme name and theme author name (for translation files), the browser list for AutoPrefixer, and local server settings for BrowserSync.
+Configuring the behavior of WP Rig is done by editing `./config/config.json`.
+Here the developer can set the theme name and theme author name (for translation files), and local server settings for BrowserSync.
 Additionally, compression of JavaScript and CSS files can be turned off for debugging purposes.

+Place your custom theme settings in `./config/config.json` to override default settings, located in `./config/config.default.json`.

 === Lazy-loading images ===
 WP Rig [lazy loads](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video/) all images out of the box to improve performance.
 When lazy-loading images is enabled in the theme, the user will see a Theme Options feature in Customizer allowing them to toggle the feature off.